If the hot weather has you feeling uncomfortable, try these tips from a nutritionist.

 Written by: Eleanor Hoath

-During the summer months, many people experience increased bloating and swelling, often leaving us feeling uncomfortable and self-conscious.
-This seasonal change can be attributed to a variety of factors that are unique to the warmer weather, which is why it’s not unusual to be greeted with the swelling and bloating quite suddenly, even if you don’t experience these symptoms usually throughout the year.
+During the summer months, it's normal to experience some increased bloating and swelling.
+But that often leaves us feeling uncomfortable and self-conscious.
+While there are a variety of factors that contribute to this change, a few are unique to the warmer weather, which is why it’s not unusual to be greeted with the swelling and bloating quite suddenly, even if you don’t experience these symptoms throughout the rest of the year.

-Heat and humidity can lead to increased water retention, while changes in diet, such as consuming more salty and processed foods, can exacerbate the issue.
+Heat and humidity can lead to increased water retention, while changes in diet, such as consuming more salty and processed foods while trying to cool down at the pub, can exacerbate the issue.
+Curious what's happening in your body?
+There's actually a pretty simple reason.

-There are some cases in which swelling and water retention can be a sign of cardiovascular or thyroid conditions, so it’s important to keep an eye on your symptoms and address your concerns with a healthcare practitioner.
+All this being said, there are a few cases in which swelling and water retention can be a sign of cardiovascular or thyroid conditions, and chronic bloating can also be a symptom of further gut dysbiosis, so it’s important to keep an eye on your symptoms and address your concerns with a healthcare practitioner.

 This has been shown to reduce gravitational pressure on the veins in your lower body whilst also stimulating blood flow towards the heart, igniting better blood flow.